GuyMograbi/mograblog/src/posts/2016/07/easily-contribute-code-in-java-with-jitpack.md

  - is supports source repositories like github out of the box.
  - it does not require any module building beforehand
  - it does not have any hard requirements to comply to
- - [libraries exist](https://github.com/sindresorhus/np) that make this process a painless one command without any code change.
+ - [libraries exist](https://github.com/sindresorhus/np) that make this process a painless single-command without any code change.

 but in maven?
 How to you easily publish a micro library (framework!).